Dublin: Economy

 The Dublin region is the economic centre of Ireland, and was at the forefront of the country's economic expansion during the Celtic Tiger period.
 In 2009, Dublin was listed as the fourth richest city in the world by purchasing power and 10th richest by personal income.
 According to Mercer's 2011 Worldwide Cost of Living Survey, Dublin was the 13th most expensive city in the European Union (down from 10th in 2010) and the 58th most expensive place to live in the world (down from 42nd in 2010).
 As of 2017, approximately 874,400 people were employed in the Greater Dublin Area.
-Around 60% of people who are employed in Ireland's financial, ICT, and professional sectors are located in this area.
+Around 60% of people employed in Ireland's financial, ICT, and professional sectors are based in this area.

-A number of Dublin's traditional industries, such as food processing, textile manufacturing, brewing, and distilling have gradually declined, although Guinness has been brewed at the St. James's Gate Brewery since 1759.
-Economic improvements in the 1990s attracted a number of global pharmaceutical, information and communications technology companies to the city and Greater Dublin Area.
-Companies such as Microsoft, Google, Amazon, eBay, PayPal, Yahoo!, Facebook, X, Accenture, TikTok and Pfizer now have European headquarters or operational bases in the city with several located in enterprise clusters like the Digital Hub and Silicon Docks.
-The presence of these companies has driven economic expansion in the city and led to Dublin sometimes being referred to as the "Tech Capital of Europe".
+Several Dublin's traditional industries, such as food processing, textile manufacturing, brewing, and distilling, have gradually declined, although Guinness has been brewed at the St. James's Gate Brewery since 1759.
+Economic improvements in the 1990s attracted some global pharmaceutical and information and communications technology companies to the city and the Greater Dublin Area.
+Companies such as Microsoft, Google, Amazon, eBay, PayPal, Yahoo!, Facebook, X, Accenture, TikTok, and Pfizer now have European headquarters or operational bases in the city, with several located in enterprise clusters like the Digital Hub and Silicon Docks.
+The presence of these companies has driven economic expansion in the city and has led Dublin to be referred to as the "Tech Capital of Europe".

 Financial services have also become important to the city since the establishment of Dublin's International Financial Services Centre in 1987.
 More than 500 operations are approved to trade under the IFSC programme.
 The centre is host to half of the world's top 50 banks and to half of the top 20 insurance companies.
 Many international firms have established major headquarters in the city, such as Citibank.
-The Irish Stock Exchange (ISEQ), Internet Neutral Exchange (INEX) and Irish Enterprise Exchange (IEX) are also located in Dublin.
+The Irish Stock Exchange (ISEQ), Internet Neutral Exchange (INEX), and Irish Enterprise Exchange (IEX) are also located in Dublin.
 Dublin has been positioned as one of the main cities vying to host Financial Services companies hoping to retain access to the Eurozone after Brexit.
-The Celtic Tiger also led to a temporary boom in construction, with large redevelopment projects in the Dublin Docklands and Spencer Dock.
+The Celtic Tiger also led to a temporary construction boom, with large redevelopment projects in the Dublin Docklands and Spencer Dock.
 Completed projects include the Convention Centre, the 3Arena, and the Bord Gáis Energy Theatre.

 In the second quarter of 2018, Dublin touched its lowest unemployment rate in a decade, when it fell down to 5.7% as reported by the Dublin Economic Monitor.
 In November 2022, Dublin was ranked as one of the worst cities in the world for travel, health and cost of living.
 On 24 September 2022, thousands took to the streets in protest against the cost of living crisis.

-As of 2024, the Gross Domestic Product of Dublin is €253.6 billion, meaning it has one of the biggest city economies in the European Union.
+As of 2024, Dublin's gross domestic product is €253.6 billion, making it one of the largest city economies in the European Union.